vigneshsurya1/Insurance_Premium_Prediction/README.md

 ## Dataset
 - **Source**: Provide the source or description of the dataset.
 - **Features**:
-  - [List the key features, e.g., age, gender, BMI, smoking status, etc.]
+  - age, Annual Income,  Health Score, Credit Score.
 - **Target Variable**: Insurance Premium.

 ## Tools and Technologies